cran-task-views/WebTechnologies/WebTechnologies.md

 ### Spatial Analysis

 This list describes online services.
-For more tools, please see the [Analysis of Spatial Data](https://CRAN.R-project.org/view=Spatial) task view.
+For a more complete treatment of the topic, please see the [Analysis of Spatial Data](https://CRAN.R-project.org/view=Spatial) task view.

 - *Geolocation/Geocoding*:
   Services that translate between addresses and longlats.